ehsong/ehsong.github.io/_pages/research.md

 **Peer-Reviewed Articles**

+Song, E. E. Understanding the Expansion of the NGO Sector in China: Through the Lense of Adaptive Corporatist Governance.
+Revise and resubmit.

+Song, E. E. Long-Term Effects of Authoritarian Repression: Evidence from the Gwangju Massacre in South Korea, 1980.
+Revise and resubmit.

 Song, E. E. How Outsourcing Social Services to NGOs Bolster Political Trust: Evidence from Shanghai.
 Under review.

-Song, E. E. Understanding the Expansion of the NGO Sector in China: Through the Lense of Adaptive Corporatist Governance.
-Under review.

 Song, E. E. The Political Origins of NGO Sector Expansion Under Authoritarianism: Evidence from Case Comparison of Three Post-Communist Countries.
 Under review.

 **Working Papers**

-*Long-Term Effects of Authoritarian Repression: Evidence from the Gwangju Massacre in South Korea, 1980* (preparing for resubmission)

-What are the long-term effects of authoritarian repression on political trust after democratization?
-Using the Gwangju Massacre in South Korea as a case study, this paper finds that indirect and direct experience of state-perpetrated violence of the critical-period cohort—who were aged 17–25 during the incident—can have long-term negative effects on trust levels towards the government.
-Difference-in-Differences analysis of national survey data collected in 2008 and 2012 reveals that contrary to recent scholarship, indirect or direct experience with violence has long-term negative consequences on government trust.
-Results are robust even when including significant covariates of institutional theories of political culture, such as interpersonal trust, evaluation of government performance, as well as satisfaction with the economy.
-Drawing from memory studies, this paper argues that the effects are due to collective memory formed during the critical period.

 *Personnel Management in a Single Party Authoritarian State: Findings from North Korea, 1994-2014* (with Jacob Reidhead)